Home

 REU/RET/FRI Programs

 The BYU Department of Physics and Astronomy runs the following three summer research programs at our campus in Provo, Utah.
-To apply, click on the application links below.

 • REU, Research Experience for Undergraduates - This is an NSF-funded program for undergraduate students.
 NSF funding restricts the program to US citizens and permanent residents.